robot-aquila/kunit/README.md

 works.
 They must be fixed.

-##What KOS needs to provide better OOP on top of KOS:
+## What would be nice to provide to get better OOP on top of KOS

 * Having three lexocons for those scopes: public, protected and private is most significant problem while programming OOP on KOS.
 It causes lot problems with